-The Serious Crime Prevention Orders Act was passed in 2016, and applies to people involved in ‘serious crime related activity’.
-The Court has power to make a Serious Crime Prevention Order (SCPO) against a person if satisfied:
+The Serious Crime Prevention Orders Act was passed in 2016, and applies to people involved in ‘serious crime-related activity’.
+The Court has the power to make a Serious Crime Prevention Order (SCPO) against a person if satisfied:

 A ‘serious offence’ is defined in the Criminal Assets Recovery Act to include

 - supply, cultivation and trafficking of prohibited drugs